 1. One Touch Rule

-This is probably the most important rule when it comes to keeping the clutter at bay.
+This is one of the most important secrets to keeping a clean house when it comes to keeping the clutter at bay.
 Only touch an item once.
 How does this work?
 Here’s a few examples.

 You go out to get the mail.
 Rather than throwing it on the kitchen counter to only grow into a giant mound by the end of the week (or by the time you get to it), go directly near a trash can and sort it.
 90% of the items will likely be discarded (junk mail, flyers, catalogs, etc) so you can immediately take care of a good chunk of it.

 Any magazines you get can be immediately placed in their home, which we discussed about during the living room week along with some great beautiful options for magazine holders.

 Bills should be taken care of right away rather than added to a pile to tend to later.
 Other important papers should be filed once opened.

 Yes, getting the mail could turn into a 10-15 minute activity when you factor in opening it all up, hopping on your computer to pay a bill or heading to your file cabinet to put away an important paper but wouldn’t that be better than sifting through 100 pieces of mail at once?

 This way you’re not dreading the activity all week, tripping over a growing stack of papers or missing deadlines.
 You pick up the mail once and put everything in its proper home.

 Here’s another example.
 You pick the kids up from school and you all come storming in the door, hungry and ready for dinner.
 Rather than kicking shoes off and leaving them in the middle of the room, leaving jackets, hats and mittens on the floor and lunchboxes in backpacks on top of the outwear heap, touch each item once.